Write Lab

 The eWriteLab is the virtual, Canvas extension of the WriteLab, and it offers the same type of tutoring help on writing assignments, as well as infographic resources for formatting and writing.

-To access the eWriteLab, you must first self-enroll in the eWriteLab before submitting a writing assignment for review or using our Zoom tutoring feature.
-Go to the above link and log in, and then you can add the eWriteLab to your Canvas Dashboard.
+To access the eWriteLab, you must first self-enroll in the eWriteLab before submitting a writing assignment for review or using our Teams tutoring feature.
+Go to the above link and log in, and then you can add the eWriteLab to your Canvas Dashboard. *This is not a "course" you have to take, it is simply the best way to give you access to online reviews and writing help for WVC, and it is free for all WVC students to use.

 Once you've accessed the eWriteLab, you have the option to submit your assignment draft for review online.
 To do so:

-• Please give our tutors 1 day before the due date of the assignment to review your draft.
+- Please give our tutors at least 1 day before the due date of the assignment to review your draft.
 Please do not re-submit your assignment or submit a new assignment before a tutor has gotten back to you about your first submission.

 Note: The way we ask students to submit assignments to the Dropbox for review is the same way professors often ask students to submit assignments in Canvas.